mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

     \left. \frac{d M_X(t)}{dt} \right\vert_{t=0} = N q,
     \label{eq_mgf_mean}
 $$
-which is exactly the expected value of a binomially distributed random variable.
+which is precisely the expected value of a binomially distributed random variable.

 So according to Eq. $\ref{eq_general_binom_mom}$ to compute any moment
 $\left\langle{m^x p^y}\right\rangle$ after cell division we can just take the